 The Jenkins project takes security seriously.
 We make every possible effort to ensure users can adequately secure their automation infrastructure.
 To that end, we work with Jenkins core and plugin developers, as well as security researchers, to fix security vulnerabilities in Jenkins in a timely manner, and to improve the security of Jenkins in general.

 If you find a vulnerability in Jenkins, please report it in the issue tracker under the SECURITY project.
-This project is configured in such a way that only the reporter and the security team can see the details.
-By restricting access to this potentially sensitive information, we can work on a fix and deliver it before the method of attack becomes well-known.
+This project is configured in such a way that only the reporter, the maintainers, and the Jenkins security team can see the details.
+Restricting access to this potentially sensitive information allows core and plugin maintainers to develop effective security fixes that are safe to apply.
 We provide issue reporting guidelines and an overview of our process on Reporting Security Vulnerabilities.

 If you are unable to report using our issue tracker, you can also send your report to the private Jenkins Security Team mailing list:

-The Jenkins Security Team is a group of volunteers lead by the Jenkins Security Officer who triage and fix security vulnerabilities.
+The Jenkins Security Team is a group of volunteers led by the Jenkins Security Officer who triage and fix security vulnerabilities.